bowser0000/SkyblockMod/README.md

 3. Enable the custom music in `/dsm`.
 4. (Optional) Change the volume of the music with `/dsmmusic volume`.

+#### Shuffling
+By adding numbers to the end of the file, you can have multiple music files for the same area.
+One of them will be randomly selected (the same song could play twice in a row).
+For example:
+- dungeon.wav
+- dungeon1.wav
+- dungeon2.wav
+- dungeon99.wav

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.
 - API commands may take a while depending on your internet connection.
 The API may also go down.